KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/FORMAT.md

 The `m_Key` field serves as a global block identifier.
 All blocks are indexed by key in a flat hash map (`m_ObjectKeyMap`).

+## Header

+Every file as a header block which is around 4kB in size.
+The header contains global file metadata and a set of linked list descriptors that point to the top-level blocks for each major category of data.

+Versions 16 and 17 have the same (or at least very similar) header layout, while version 18 introduces significant changes.

+* `m_Magic` - file magic number used for version detection.
+* `m_Unknown1a` - this always seems to be 0x03
+* `m_FileRole` - this seems to be:
+  * `0x01`: .brd files
+  * `0x02`: .dra footprint files
+* `m_Unknown1b` - this always seems to be 0x03
+* `m_writerProgram`
+  * `0x00000009`: Allegro editor
+  * `0x00130000`: DB Doctor utility

+The next block of 7 fields seems to have different meanings in v18 compared to earlier versions.

 ## Block Types

 | Type | Struct                  | Purpose                              |